tytydraco/yessleep/out/Have_you_ever_wondered_what_happens_when_you_die.md

 *Fuck you,* I told him. *Don’t you dare drag more innocent lives into this.*

 *Or maybe we could investigate using children?
 Their minds are far more malleable.
-Perhaps… uniquely equipped to deal with their mental stress of navigating the Beyond.
+Perhaps… uniquely equipped to deal with the mental stress of navigating the Beyond.
 What do you think, doctor?*

 I think I tried to attack him at that point.
 The memory is hazy because one of the two guards bashed me over the head with the grip of their sidearm, but I do remember begging him not to. *I’ll do anything,* I said. *Use me instead.
 I know what we’re looking for.
-I know enough about the Beyond to navigate it… to tell you exactly what you need to know.*
+I know enough about the Beyond to navigate it… to tell you exactly what you want to know.
+There's no need for children.*

 The General agreed.